cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/connections-functions.md

 ## @COLUMN

-The `@COLUMN` function is used for data syncs to map Cinchy sources to REST/SOAP destinations.

-Use `@COLUMN` to build the request body of SOAP/REST API specifications.
+Use the `@COLUMN` function in data syncs to map Cinchy sources to REST/SOAP destinations.
+You can use `@COLUMN` in the request body of SOAP/REST API specifications.

 ### Syntax

+The following snippet links the `@COLUMN` mapped to `Name` to `employeeName`.
 ```
 {
     "employeeName": "@COLUMN('Name')"